Visualizing LFP Responses to Stimuli#

 Reading LFP Data and Stimulus Data#

 Below, the stimulus data and the LFP data are read from their respective files.
 The LFP object, which contains a data and a timestamps array, is read in from the probe file.
-In this example, the lfp information is stored in an item called probe_769322852_lfp_data, but it will be named differently if you are using a different nwb file.
+In this example, the LFP information is stored in an item called probe_769322852_lfp_data, but it will be named differently if you are using a different nwb file.
 The list of probes available in this file are printed below to assist you in your usage.
-The LFP data array should be a two-dimensional array with shape n * t, where n is the number of channels on the probe, and t is the number of measurements through time.
+The LFP data array should be a two-dimensional array with shape t * n, where t is the number of measurements through time, and n is the number of channels on the probe.

 # show probes in this file